SaxionMechatronics/smartnav-dataset/docs/deployment.md

 ### 4.4.1 Ground-Truth
 Evaluation of anything follows the same pattern: prepare some questions, ask them from the evaluatee, collect the answers, and compare them with the **correct answers (ground-truth)** to those questions.
 In case of evaluating SLAM, the ground-truth of the quantities that we want to measure (position and map) needs to be prepared if we want a valid numerical assessment.

-For position, many techniques are used in online introduced datasets, including: using indoor motion-capture systems, Real-Time Kinematics (RTK) sensors for outdoor and clear areas, surveying equipment such as Total Station and etc. For maps, synthetic datasets than can provide accurate geometry of the envoironment, and dense, industrial laser scanners are used to provide a ground-truth environment map.
+For position, many techniques are used in online introduced datasets, including: using indoor motion-capture systems, Real-Time Kinematics (RTK) sensors for outdoor and clear areas, surveying equipment such as Total Station and etc. For maps, synthetic datasets than can provide accurate geometry of the environment, and dense, industrial laser scanners are used to provide a ground-truth environment map.
 Even in some cases, your best estimate of position can be used for evaluations.
 For instance, we know that LiDAR SLAMs are more accurate than the visual Odometry/SLAM methods.
 So you can equip your robot during R&D temporarily with a LiDAR sensor and collect both LiDAR and camera data, then use the LiDAR-based SLAM's estimation of positions as a ground-truth for your visual SLAM's position estimation.

 <div style="display:flex; flex-wrap:wrap; gap:8px; justify-content:center; align-items:flex-start">